-From version 2.5 of Amelia, there are three possible shortcodes for the Customer Panel, so if you use only Services in Amelia, or only Events, there is a possibility to show only one of them in the Panel using different shortcodes.
+There are three possible shortcodes for the Customer Panel, so if you use only Services in Amelia or only Events, there is a possibility to show only one of them in the Panel using different shortcodes.

 Go to the Pages, click on the “Add New” and add the shortcode.
 There are two ways of adding the shortcode, depending on whether you are using Gutenberg or Classic editor.

 If you are using Gutenberg editor, in the top right corner, or below the page title you will see the “+” (“Add Block”) option.
 Once you click on this option you will need to choose Amelia, or you can write Amelia in the Search block.
 Click on the Amelia – Customer Panel and the shortcode will appear.
 For a more detailed explanation, please visit this page of our documentation.
 In the right panel, you will see options where you can enable or disable Appointments and Events, depending on your preferences – if you want to show them both on the Customer Panel leave both options enabled, if you need only one of them disable the one you don’t need.